Runtimes

 Methods

-The @forge/resolver package exports a class that contains two methods.
+The Resolver class is the default export of @forge/resolver that contains two methods.

 define